-Legislation to extend single touch payroll (STP) reporting to businesses with less than 19 employees passed the Senate on Wednesday.
+Update: As expected, legislation to extend single touch payroll (STP) reporting to businesses with fewer than 19 workers has passed Parliament.

 Businesses will technically be required to be complying with STP reporting by July 1, 2019, which gives hundreds of thousands of businesses just over seven months to get on board.

 Here’s everything you need to know about what’s going on.

 Single touch payroll is also called real-time payroll reporting — because it means every time a business pays their workers, all salary information is sent to the ATO.

 This includes wages, deductions and super information, eliminating the need for Pay-As-You-Go withholding activity statements throughout the year.

 This real-time reporting is generally done through accounting software platforms such as MYOB, Xero or Quickbooks.
 In fact, this is so prevalent the ATO’s own explainer on the regime repeatedly advises businesses to talk to their third-party software providers.